John Lucente, Counselor

 Brooke Zalewski, Counselor

-Brooke was the intern last year and is excited to be back this year as a full time school counselor.
-She graduated from Western Oregon University with a BS in Psychology and a minor in art.
-Last year while interning she received her Master's degree in School Counseling from George Fox University.
-Additionally Brooke has experience working with at-risk students and coaching volleyball.
-Brooke is a dog mom to a sweet yellow lab and loves to spend her free time reading, painting, going to live music venues, and hiking with her husband.
+Brooke first received her AAOT degree and certificate in Medical Terminoloy from Linn Benton Community College, continued on to graduate from Western Oregon University with a BS in Psychology and a minor in Art, and a Master's of Arts in School Counseling from George Fox University.
+We were lucky to have had Brooke during her internship year here in the 2015-16 school year.
+Brooke was hired the following year and has been a Pioneer since.
+Mrs. Z (as her students know her) has experience working with at-risk students and coaching volleyball.
+She is a dog mom to a sweet yellow lab and loves to spend her free time reading, painting, going to live music venues, and hiking with her husband, friends and family.

 Rachel Kanui, Registrar